Linuxbrew/brew/docs/Maintainer-Guidelines.md

 should not be removed from Homebrew.
 The exception to this rule are [versioned formulae](Versions.md) for which there are higher standards of usage and a maximum number of versions for a given formula.

 ### Closing issues/PRs
-Maintainers (including the lead maintainer) should not close issues or pull requests opened by other maintainers unless they are stale (i.e. have seen no updates for 28 days) in which case they can be closed by any maintainer.
+Maintainers (including the lead maintainer) should not close issues or pull requests (note a merge is not considered a close in this case) opened by other maintainers unless they are stale (i.e. have seen no updates for 28 days) in which case they can be closed by any maintainer.
 Any maintainer is encouraged to reopen a closed issue when they wish to do additional work on the issue.

 Any maintainer can merge any PR they have carefully reviewed and is passing CI that has been opened by any other maintainer.
 If you do not wish to have other maintainers merge your PRs: please use the `do not merge` label to indicate that until you're ready to merge it yourself.